ccarabine/memory-game/README.md

     (My 4 year old daughter is very frustrated by the amount of steps required to start new game.
 The process is not intuitive or easy to understand.)
     * Corrective action: Added a ‘new game’ button on the ‘score’ board pop-up model, which in turn, closes the ‘score’ board pop-up modal and starts a new game, reducing steps.

-* On matching a pair of cards, there is no real feedback apart from the matched cards remanding upturned.
+* On matching a pair of cards, there is no real feedback apart from the matched cards remaining upturned.
     * Corrective action: Add a pop-up modal to congratulate the user
 ### [Contents table ](#home)
 ---
 ## Known issues during testing <a name="known-issues"></a>

 * During testing an issue was identified on the score table.
-When the user entered their name, the score board would display with the scores array initially.
-When the user finished the game again.
-The array would display after the previous displayed table, therefore duplicating the names and scoring
+When the user entered their name, the score board would display with the scores array, initially.
+When the user finished the game again,  the array would display after the previous displayed table, therefore duplicating the names and scoring.
     * Corrective Action: Reset the con variable in the reset function

-* During testing an issue was identified on the finish game modal The users name was still displayed in the text input field from the previous game.
+* During testing an issue was identified on the 'finish game' modal The users name was still displayed in the text input field from the previous game.
-    * Corrective action: Reset winnerName value to Null when the reset board function is called
+    * Corrective action: Reset winnerName value to Null when the reset board function is called.

 * During testing an issue was identified on the main game.
-The user could click on a 3rd / 4th card after clicking the 1st/2nd on the same turn.
+The user could click on a 3rd/4th card after clicking the 1st/2nd on the same turn.
 On investigation I noticed a spelling mistake on the boardDisable variable which stopped boardDisable resulting true and would stop the user from clicking a further card.
     * Corrective action:  Corrected spelling

 * During testing an issue was identified on the scoreboard.
-If the user didn't enter a name on the finish game modal, there would be no name on the scoreboard with a score
+If the user didn't enter a name on the 'finish game' modal, there would be no name on the scoreboard with a score
-    * Corrective action:  I put an if statement in savedetails function.
-If the value equal empty string then alert the user to enter their name else run the rest of the function
+    * Corrective action:  I put an 'if statement' in saveDetails function.
+If the value equal empty string then alert the user to enter their name else run the rest of the function.

 * During testing an issue was identified on my laptop view.
 I couldn't see the full board of cards, only 2 and a half cards in height.
     * Corrective action:  I added media queries to control the height of the container to show all cards in the view.